Talk to us, Venezuela's Capriles urges Chavez

-CARACAS (Reuters) - Venezuela’s opposition leader, Henrique Capriles, called on Wednesday for a proof of life from ailing President Hugo Chavez, who has not been seen publicly since cancer surgery in Cuba five weeks ago.
+CARACAS, Jan 16 (Reuters) - Venezuela’s opposition leader, Henrique Capriles, called Wednesday for a proof of life from ailing President Hugo Chavez who has not been seen since cancer surgery in Cuba five weeks ago.

-Chavez’s signature appeared in the government’s official gazette on Wednesday in a decree naming his new foreign minister - though the document wrongly placed him in Caracas.
+Chavez’s signature appeared in the government’s official gazette on Wednesday decreeing his new foreign minister - though the document wrongly placed him in Caracas.

 “If the president of the republic can sign decrees, I call on him to show himself, to talk to Venezuela,” Capriles said at his inauguration for a new term as Miranda state governor.